Eudryas brevipennis Stretch, 1872

 Photograph copyright: Canadian National Collection (Jocelyn Gill, photographer)

-Eudryas brevipennis is a distinctive small to medium-sized moth (FW length 14–16 mm) with white forewings and bright yellow hindwings that are both edged in red-brown that flies in southern Idaho during the summer.
+Eudryas brevipennis is a distinctive, small to medium-sized moth (FW length 14–16 mm) that flies in southern Idaho during the summer.
+It has white forewings and bright yellow hindwings that are both edged in red-brown.
 Most of the forewing is pure white, extending from the base to the scalloped postmedial line.
 The costa from the base to just beyond the reniform and trailing margin from near the base to the postmedial line are dark red-brown suffused with lavender scales.
 The dark area on the costa is nearly even in width and is contiguous with the reniform but separate from the postmedial line by white.
 The dark on the trailing margin bulges anteriorly in the median area and is fused to the dark area distal to the postmedial line.The terminal wing is purplish red, darkest adjacent to the postmedial line.
 The postmedial line is located near the outer margin, double, dark brown with lighter brown filling, and is smoothly crenulate.
 The subterminal line is lavender and is preceded by dark spots between the veins opposite the cell and near the anal angle.
 The terminal line is a series of dark red-brown spots between the veins.
 The margin is scalloped and the fringe is red-brown.
 The medial portion of the reniform is light brown filled with white.
 The lateral portion of the spot is open toward the outer margin.
 The hindwing is bright yellow with a scalloped and weakly striped red-brown marginal band.
 Black and white marks are present medial to the marginal band near the anal angle.
 The discal spot is dark gray.
 The head, central thorax, and tufts at the base of the abdomen are dark gray while the tegulae are white.
 The abdomen is yellow with black and white spots at dorsal midline of each segment and pale scales on the distal end.
 The male antenna is bead-like.

 This species is unmistakable due to its distinctively patterned forewing and bright yellow hindwing.